RuohuaYin/CSYE6230_Operating-Systems/README.md

 # CSYE6230_Operating-Systems
-Course assignments and important notes
+Course assignments and notes
+Also some interview prep notes